December 16, 2009

 Terry Pratchetts latest exhilarating adventure story of survival and self-discovery

-New York Universitys Skirball Center for the Performing Arts will screen a digital satellite broadcast of the London production of the National Theatres Alls Well That Ends Well, by William Shakespeare, on Friday, October 9 at 7:00 pm.
-The production, recorded in high definition, will be fed to over 270 cinemas and performing arts centers around the world.
+New York Universitys Skirball Center for the Performing Arts will screen a digital satellite broadcast of the London production of the National Theatres Nation, which is based on a novel by Terry Pratchett and adapted for the stage by Mark Ravenhill, on Saturday, January 30 at 2 p.m.
+The National Theatres latest family production, and the first family show to be included in the pilot season of NT Live, will feature live music, dance, and extraordinary puppets.
+It will be recorded in high definition and broadcast to over 300 cinemas and performing arts centers around the world.

-The presentation runs 2 hours and 55 minutes, including a 25-minute interval, and a 15-minute pre-show.
-NT Live events are supported internationally by Travelex and are distributed outside the UK through New York-based BY Experience, Inc.
+The presentation runs 2 hours and 25 minutes, including one interval, and is recommended for ages 10 and up.
+NT Live events are supported internationally by Travelex and NESTA (National Endowment for Science, Technology and the Arts) and are distributed outside the UK through New York-based BY Experience, Inc.

-Tickets are $12-$25 and may be purchased: online at www.skirballcenter.nyu.edu, by phone at 212.352.3101 (toll-free 866.811.4111), or in person at the Skirball Center Box Office.
+Tickets are $20-$25 and may be purchased online at www.skirballcenter.nyu.edu, by phone at 212.352.3101 (toll-free 866.811.4111), or in person at the Skirball Center Box Office.
 NYUs Skirball Center for the Performing Arts is located at 566 LaGuardia Place (at Washington Square South).
-For a complete and current calendar, please visit: www.skirballcenter.nyu.edu.
+For a complete and current calendar, visit: www.skirballcenter.nyu.edu